 Although it’s been in the community for decades that the BSD variants of Unix systems are more secure than their Linux counterparts, we do not stand with such statements.
 Without misconfiguration from the user end, both FreeBSD and Linux are almost impossible to penetrate.

 We do admit, though, as FreeBSD is maintained by a very select group of professionals and only ships with elemental functionalities, it tends to be more stable than most Linux systems, which in turn makes them even less susceptible to attacks – thus more secure.

 As Linux systems are shipped out as distros, their release schedule often varies.
 However, you can get your hands on some new distro releases almost every quarter of a year.
 The more popular and stable distros, such as Fedora, Mint, and Ubuntu, have pre-scheduled release dates.

 FreeBSD, on the other hand, takes much more extra time to get new features due to its extended-release period.
 However, this additional period helps FreeBSD retain its position as the more stable Operating System in yearly debates over FreeBSD vs. Linux.

-Congratulations for finding your way to the end of this massive guide.
-Hopefully, we’ve provided you with the essential insights you needed to choose the most suitable system for you between FreeBSD vs. Linux.
-As we’ve been trying to say throughout the post all this time, both the systems are compelling and consistent in their own right.
+Congratulations on finding your way to the end of this massive guide.
+Hopefully, we’ve provided you with the essential insights you need to choose the most suitable system for you between FreeBSD vs. Linux.
+As we’ve been trying to say throughout the post all this time, both systems are compelling and consistent in their own right.